 Applicants – an applicant’s penalty period would begin on the date the client would be otherwise eligible for LTC services, but for the transfer, based on an approved application for LTC services or the first day after any previous period of ineligibility has ended.

-Example: Gary applied for a nursing home in May 2016 and asked for retroactive coverage.
+Example: Gary applied for a nursing home in May 2020 and asked for retroactive coverage.
 He has been in the nursing home since 2014.
-Gary is eligible in all other respects, except for a transfer back to February 1, 2016.
-The penalty period would start February 1, 2016.
+Gary is eligible in all other respects, except for a transfer back in February 1, 2020.
+The penalty period would start February 1, 2020.

 Recipients – a recipient’s penalty period begins the first of the month following ten-day advance notice of the period of ineligibility.